gabrielcolonese/rosalind_resolutions/README.md

 # rosalind_resolutions
-My resolutions for the problems at rosalind
+My resolutions for the problems at Rosalind.

+As of this day this repository is still being updated.